jrenner/java-glances/README.md

     //...
 ```
 Every data structure also has a toString() method
-In the above example, we get the following output from running printData() on all three interfaces:
+In the above example, we get the following output from all three interfaces:
 ```
 Net[eth0]: rx/tx: 0B / 0B, cumulative rx/tx: 0B / 0B
 Net[lo]: rx/tx: 1.8KB / 1.8KB, cumulative rx/tx: 195.1KB / 195.1KB